Combodo/iTop/readme.txt

 Welcome page moved out the application, into a dedicated module: itop-welcome-itil Moved the standards menus into the "welcome" module Added the capability to enable/disable menus based on the rights to apply a given stimulus.
-FIxed the processing of hierarchical ZLists to keep the display order when plain fields and fieldsets are mixed at the same level.
+Fixed the processing of hierarchical ZLists to keep the display order when plain fields and fieldsets are mixed at the same level.
 Added support for hierarchical ZLists when checking the data model consistency